maxboeck/emergency-site/src/posts/2020-03-22-example-post.md

 2. Closing certain businesses and venues.
 3. Stopping all gatherings of more than two people in public.

 Every person must comply with these new measures, which came into effect on Monday 23 March.
-The relevant authorities, including the police, have been given the powers to enforce them – including through fines and dispersing gatherings.
+The relevant authorities, including the police, have been given the powers to enforce them- including through fines and dispersing gatherings.

 The government will look again at these measures after three weeks, and relax them if the evidence shows this is possible.